-Gross Value or Amount
+Gross Value

-For purposes of determining the gross reportable amount, the gross value or gross amount of property is the value of property as determined under section 2512 and its regulations, without regard to any prohibitions or restrictions on a person's interest in the property.
-See section VII of Notice 97-34.
+Gross value is the FMV of property as determined under section 2031 and its regulations as if the owner had died on the valuation date.
 Although formal appraisals are not generally required, you should keep contemporaneous records of how you arrived at your good faith estimate.